Atitlan-GT/model-data-etl/README.md

 ## Execute the application
 Once setup is complete all you have to do is run model_data_etl.py using the full path to the python in your ArcMap directory.
 Of course this is assuming that you have data in the extract directory.

+## License and Distribution
+Copyright © 2021 UAH.

+Model Data ETL for Lake Atitlan is distributed by UAH under the terms of the MIT License.
+See LICENSE in this directory for more information.